weismart1807/weismart1807.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student in the [Department of Communication Engineering](https://www.ce.ncu.edu.tw/en) at National Central University, Taiwan.
 Currently, I am conducting undergraduate research under the supervision of [Prof. Chih-Wei Huang](https://sites.google.com/ce.ncu.edu.tw/cwhuang), focusing on **Deep Reinforcement Learning for Wireless Networking and Resource Allocation**.
-Looking ahead, I will advance **AI-RAN for 6G by linking wireless systems with on-chip architectures** through coordinated hardware and software design across accelerators and NoCs.

-Fortunately, I spent the summer of 2025 at the Chinese University of Hong Kong as a Summer Research Student advised by [Prof. Bei Yu](https://www.cse.cuhk.edu.hk/~byu/), working on graph learning for electronic design automation.
-I also interned at the [Industrial Technology Research Institute](https://www.itri.org.tw/english/) (summer 2024) and [Chunghwa Telecom](https://www.cht.com.tw/en/home/cht) (fall 2025–present), applying AI and LLM to system-level automation.
+Fortunately, I spent the summer of 2025 at the Chinese University of Hong Kong as a Summer Research Student advised by [Prof. Bei Yu](https://www.cse.cuhk.edu.hk/~byu/), working on graph learning for EDA.
+I also interned at the [Industrial Technology Research Institute](https://www.itri.org.tw/english/) (summer 2024) and [Chunghwa Telecom](https://www.cht.com.tw/en/home/cht) (fall 2025–present), developing LLM-powered applications and automation workflows.

 My research interests focus on:
-* *AI-RAN for 6G: Hardware–Software Co-Design with Accelerators and Networks-on-Chip*
-* *Machine Learning for Digital Twin on Wireless Networking Systems*
+* *Machine Learning for Next-generation Wireless Communication and Networking*
-* *Deep Reinforcement Learning for Radio Resource Management and Allocation*
+* *Foundations and Algorithms of Generative Models and Deep Reinforcement Learning*
-* *Graph Learning on Logic Synthesis and Timing Prediction for EDA*
+* *Graph-based Learning for Logic Synthesis and Timing Prediction in EDA*

 ---